phillipdavidstearns/7s7z1s2z/README.md

 11. Connect the `V+` and `V-` on the `Power Supply` to the corresponding `V+` and `V-` terminals on the `Driver Shield`

+**NOTE: Ensure that the top PCB is seated properly in the header socket below by gently pressing down along the top edge.
+Do this after making any adjustments to the wiring or (re)positioning of the board**

 ![](images/DriverShieldPowerTerminals.jpg)

 12. Connect ~120 VAC power to the `Power Supply` using the following chart: